Liquid-Reply/technical-challenge-wp3/README.md

 * Check if Keycloak Pods are healthy (see [here](#check-pod-health)) and fix potential issues
 * Check if Keycloak Service points to backend Pods:
-  * `kubectl describe svc keycloak-full-coral-service -n keycloak-system`
+  * `kubectl describe svc keycloak-service -n keycloak-system`
   * `Endpoints` should list the IPs and ports of the Keycloak Pods.
 If that is not the case then the Service is probably misconfigured (e.g. wrong selector or targetPorts).
 * Check if Keycloak Ingress points to Service:
-  * `kubectl describe ing keycloak-full-coral-ingress -n keycloak-system`
+  * `kubectl describe ing keycloak-ingress -n keycloak-system`
   * backend should point to the keycloak service
 * Check if ingress controller is up and running: Follow the steps to check pod health (see [here](#check-pod-health)) but use `ingress-nginx` instead of `keycloak-system`
 * If the previous steps didn't reveal issues you should check the load balancer in Azure, especially if the health probes are successful and if the kubernetes nodes are listed in the backend pool.
 Additionally you should also check if the DNS records are correctly configured.